wisq/porsche_conn_ex/README.md

 # PorscheConnEx

-PorscheConnEx (aka PCX) is a library for connecting to the Porsche Connect API, to monitor and control your Porsche vehicle.
+PorscheConnEx is a library for connecting to the Porsche Connect API, to monitor and control your Porsche vehicle.

 ## Installation